You can manage the following for hosted scene layers:

 Keep the following in mind when deciding whether to update the entire cache or only the parts of the cache affected by changes to the features:

 - In most cases, updating part of the cache takes less time than rebuilding the entire cache.
 However, scene layer performance may degrade over time if you only rebuild parts of the cache.
 Eventually, you will need to rebuild the entire cache to optimize cache.
 When the scene layer reaches a state that requires that you rebuild the entire cache, the option to rebuild only part of the cache will be unavailable.
 After you rebuild the whole scene layer cache, the option to rebuild parts of the cache will be available again.

 - If you calculate values in one or more fields in the associated hosted feature layer and the calculation affects all features in the layer, a partial cache update may take more time than a full cache update.

 Rebuild the cache

-Follow these steps to rebuild the scene layer to incorporate changes from the associated point or multipatch feature layer.
+Follow these steps to rebuild the scene cache to incorporate changes in point or multipatch (3D object) scene layers.

 Rebuilding the scene layer consumes credits.